InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/internal-developer-platform.md

 **Solving project/team dependencies beyond "wait it out" and "build workarounds", thereby reducing engineering bottlenecks**:
 IDPs allow teams to self-serve infrastructure, environments, and tools, reducing dependency on other teams to manually provision resources.
 By centralizing access to infrastructure and automating common processes like CI/CD pipelines, dependencies are less likely to create bottlenecks.

-**Increase quality**: IDPs increase software quality by promoting consistent and standardized practices and providing built-in guardrails for governance, security, and compliance.
+**Increasing quality**: IDPs increase software quality by promoting consistent and standardized practices and providing built-in guardrails for governance, security, and compliance.
 Automated testing and deployment pipelines ensure that all code adheres to the organization’s quality standards before it goes into production.
 Moreover, since developers can focus more on solving high-level problems rather than fighting with tooling and environment setup, they have more time to improve code quality​.

 **Increasing employee happiness**: The number one objective of an IDP is to increase Developer happiness, by treating and promoting the platform as an internal product.
 By reducing friction in the development process, an IDP allows developers to focus on what they do best which is writing code and solving meaningful problems.
 Self-service capabilities reduce waiting times for resources, while centralized platforms eliminate the complexity of managing disparate tools.
 This leads to a more streamlined developer experience, which in turn boosts job satisfaction and productivity​.